DanielTakeshi/IL_ROS_HSR/scripts/README.md

 - Can also run `stitch_results.py` for stitching together different dictionaries together in an ad-hoc way, e.g., net 1 and net 3 comparisons.
 This will probably be needed for a paper.

+Evaluate bed-making results from deployment:

+- Use `bedmake_results.py`.

 ## Other / Old

 Ron's scripts for data extraction (I have a few for visualizing his as well):